PyCFTBoot: A flexible interface for the conformal bootstrap: Overall structure

 The $\Delta_{\phi}$ variable in (\ref{convolved-block}) may be replaced with all possible values of $\frac{\Delta_j + \Delta_k}{2}$ that can be made from the correlator system under consideration.
 Linear combinations of the (\ref{pre-sdp-block}) blocks need to give zero in all crossing equations.
 The weights for these are built out of OPE coefficients which are real by unitarity.
 When $i = j = k = l$, we simply have squares of OPE coefficients which are positive.
 In this case, the equation $\sum_{\mathcal{O}} \lambda_{\mathcal{O}}^2 F_{-, \Delta, \ell}(u,v) = 0$ rules out a CFT whenever some functional $\Lambda$ is positive on all $F_{-, \Delta, \ell}$.
 In more complicated cases, we do not necessarily have positive coefficients.
 One example \cite{kps14} is the crossing equation with no global symmetry:

 Here, it is not useful to find a $\Lambda$ sending all $F_{\pm, \Delta, \ell}^{ij ; kl}$ to a positive number.
 What we must do is find a $\Lambda$ that sends particular groupings of them to a positive definite matrix.
-The general problem in semidefinite programming is
+This is an example of a polynomial matrix problem (a special case of semidefinite program)

-which may be solved by \texttt{SDPB}.
+which is what \texttt{SDPB} solves.
 The objective $o$, the normalization $n$ and the exact relation between $x$ and $\Delta$ are not needed to initialize an \texttt{SDP} class.
 However, the representations $R$ and the groupings of blocks mentioned above need to be passed in a parameter.
 Let us call this parameter \texttt{info} and imagine that our correlator system has two operators $\sigma$ and $\epsilon$ with $(\Delta_{\sigma}, \Delta_{\epsilon}) = (0.7, 1.5)$.
 If \texttt{table3} is another \texttt{ConvolvedBlockTable} instance like \texttt{table2} above, we may call

 to get a new \texttt{SDP}.
 The tables and dimensions above may be specified in an arbitrary order but indices describing their positions in the list are obtained from \texttt{info}.
 The \texttt{vector\_types} argument is required unless both of the first two arguments are single elements.
 Suppose that the sum in (\ref{crossing-equation}) runs over one representation and all spins.
 Even and odd spins are considered separately so from the point of view of \texttt{PyCFTBoot}, this leads to two representations $A$ and $B$ which we label with \texttt{0} and \texttt{1} respectively.